Charlie Pritchard: Military service and death

-In May 1915 Pritchard was commissioned second lieutenant to the 12th Battalion South Wales Borderers.
-In November 1915 he was promoted to captain, and in June 1916 he went out to the Western Front with his battalion.
+In May 1915 Pritchard was commissioned as a Second lieutenant in the 12th (Service) Battalion, South Wales Borderers (3rd Gwent), a unit in which the other ranks were 'bantams', men below the normal Army regulation height, many of them miners from South Wales.
+In November 1915 he was promoted to Captain, and in June 1916 he went out to the Western Front with his battalion.
 On the night of 12 August 1916 he led a trench raid near Loos to capture a German prisoner.
 Although the raid was successful in its objective, Pritchard was seriously wounded and was carried to No. 1 Casualty Clearing Station a few miles behind the front at Chocques.
 His last reported words were to ask if they had got the "Hun", and when told they had, he replied 'Well, I have done my bit.'
 Pritchard died of his wounds at the clearing station on 14 August 1916 and is buried in Chocques Military Cemetery.